Mohamedramy390/CSP/cspProject/Project_Report.md

 3. Creating a single variable per group with combined student count
 4. Maintaining individual lab variables for each section

+### 2.5 Web Interface Architecture

+The system extends its core consistency by offering a modern web-based user interface, built on a client-server architecture:

+- **Frontend (Client)**: Developed using **React.js** (via Vite), this layer provides an interactive dashboard for users.
+It handles state management, user inputs (filters), and renders the generated timetable in an intuitive grid layout.
+- **Backend (Server)**: Built with **Flask**, this layer acts as the bridge between the Core CSP Logic and the Frontend.
+It exposes API endpoints (e.g., `/api/solve`) to trigger the solving process and return results in JSON format.

 ---

 ## Implementation & Technical Quality